Century Association: Current location

-In 1891, The Century Association left 15th Street for its current location, an Italian Renaissance-style palazzo at 7 West 43rd Street.
+In 1891, the Century Association left 15th Street for its current location, an Italian Renaissance-style palazzo at 7 West 43rd Street.
 At the time of the move the club had about 800 members.
 McKim, Mead & White was retained; their design established a preferred style for private clubhouse buildings all over the United States in the following decades.
 The structure was designated a New York City Landmark in 1967, and has been on the National Register of Historic Places since 1982.
 The clubhouse was restored by the architect Jan Hird Pokorny in 1992.

 Notable members

 The Century Association counts about 2,000 current members and a historical total of about 11,000 members.
 A number of members have made significant contributions in the fields of government, law, science, academia, business, arts, journalism, and athletics, among others.
-Its members have included 29 Nobel Prize laureates, eight Presidents of the United States, ten US Supreme Court justices, 43 Members of the Cabinet, members of the Rockefeller, Vanderbilt, Roosevelt, and Astor families, and other noted individuals.
+Its members have included 29 Nobel Prize laureates, eight Presidents of the United States, ten US Supreme Court justices, 43 Members of the Cabinet, members of the Rockefeller, Vanderbilt, Roosevelt, Jay, Schieffelin and Astor families, and other noted individuals.
 Members are known as "Centurions."
 Centurions who have attained the presidency include Chester A. Arthur, Grover Cleveland, Theodore Roosevelt, William Howard Taft, Woodrow Wilson, Herbert C. Hoover, Franklin D. Roosevelt and Dwight D. Eisenhower.

-Chief Justices have included Charles Evans Hughes, Harlan Fiske Stone, and William Howard Taft; associate justices included Samuel Blatchford, William J. Brennan, Jr., Benjamin N. Cardozo, John Marshall Harlan, Lewis F. Powell, Jr., Edward T. Sanford, and Potter Stewart.
+Chief Justices have included Charles Evans Hughes, Harlan Fiske Stone, and William Howard Taft; associate justices included Samuel Blatchford, William J. Brennan Jr., Benjamin N. Cardozo, John Marshall Harlan, Lewis F. Powell Jr., Edward T. Sanford, and Potter Stewart.